ike9000e/ngii-save-update-util/readme.txt

 	files so that they can be accepted by the game.
 	For mid- or transient-chapter saves.

+	This utility is for saves created by Ninja Gaiden II, Xbox 360 game.
 	Compatible with saves created on Xenia emulator.
-	Xbox 360 saves are partially supported.
+	Xbox 360 specific save files, those with the CON header, are partially supported.
 	Command line utility.